 Everyone that thinks about moving to the USA often stops at the idea that it is just too hard to do it, too bureaucratic, too long, and too expensive.
-I will not lie to you, immigrating to America is no easy task, but I am here to prove that it is indeed possible, and that if I did it, lawfully, so can you.
-It was always my dream to live here, and if this is your dream too, it is worth it.
+I will not lie to you; immigrating to America is no easy task, but I am here to prove that it is indeed possible and that if I did it, lawfully, so can you.
+It was always my dream to live here, and if this is your dream, too, it is worth it.
 As they say, there are no shortcuts to anywhere worth going.

 Purpose of Immigration

-There are many, many types of visas available to those who wish to move to America, temporarily and permanently, so, the first thing I'd say you need to define is the purpose of your immigration: for example, study or work.
+There are many, many types of visas available to those who wish to move to America, temporarily and permanently, so the first thing I'd say you need to define is the purpose of your immigration: for example, study or work.

 View the complete directory of visas available at the US Dept of State - Bureau of Consular Affairs website - click here

-For those looking to study temporarily in the United States, the F1 visa, for example, is valid for the duration of the course, and it usually allows you to work in your area of study for 1 year after graduation (OPT).
+For those looking to study temporarily in the United States, the F1 visa, for example, is valid for the duration of the course, and it usually allows you to work in your area of study for one year after graduation (OPT).

 Most of the time, if you're moving to the US for work, the employer must be the visa sponsor, and, as usual, there are several options, such as: